BE955-7-AU-CO: Research Methods

 |Module is taught during the following terms

-This module will help the student to acquire key skills and competencies to carry out management research or prepare a comprehensive business plan, suitable for the completion of a Masters level programme.
-The module will address philosophical issues underlying management research, how to select methods and judge the quality and value of research outcomes.
-In addition, and especially, for those opting for the business plan route, the module will provide a platform for evaluating the quality of relevant, market-oriented research designs, business planning methods, researching the task environment and new venture
+This module will help the student to acquire key skills and competencies to carry out management research or prepare a business plan, suitable for the completion of a Masters level programme.
+The module will address philosophical issues underlying management and business research and explain how to select research strategies and designs.
+It will offer a comprehensive view of methods of data collection and analysis to support the quality and value of research outcomes.
+In addition, and especially, for those opting for the business plan route, the module will provide a platform for evaluating the quality of relevant, market-oriented research designs, methods for business planning, researching the task environment and set-up of new ventures.

 Learning and Teaching Methods

 The following learning and teaching methods will inform the pedagogic structure of the course: